Full Name of the Country: Federal Democratic Republic of Ethiopia

 in Addis Ababa.

-Denmark, Finland, France, Germany, Greece, Ireland, Israel, Italy,
+Republic, Denmark, Finland, France, Germany, Greece, India, Ireland,

-Zealand, Norway, Poland, Portugal, Russian Federation, South Africa,
+Netherlands, New Zealand, Norway, Poland, Portugal, Russian Federation,

-Spain, Sweden, Switzerland, Taiwan, United Kingdom and United States
+United Kingdom and United States of America.
+All other foreign nationals

 The local currency is the Ethiopian Birr (ETB), made up of 100